 Master's programmes apply a different admission procedure.

-The study check is compulsory for all prospective students with Dutch prior education (HAVO, VWO or MBO-4).
+The study check is compulsory for all full-time programmes and for all prospective students with Dutch prior education (HAVO, VWO or MBO-4).
 The study check procedure varies per programme, but on the whole comprises the following:

 You will also meet your future fellow students and lecturers over the course of the study check day.